rust-lang/book/nostarch/chapter12.md

 case and a string literal in the error case.
 Our error values will always be string literals that have the `'static` lifetime.

-We’ve made two changes in the body of the function: instead of calling `panic!` when the user doesn’t pass enough arguments, we now return an `Err` value, and we’ve wrapped the `Config` return value in an `Ok`.
+We’ve made two changes in the body of the function: Instead of calling `panic!` when the user doesn’t pass enough arguments, we now return an `Err` value, and we’ve wrapped the `Config` return value in an `Ok`.
 These changes make the function conform to its new type signature.